nadunindunil/dailyjsx.com/src/pages/localstack/index.md

 ---
-title: Localstack for mimic AWS resources in local development
+title: Using Localstack to mimic AWS resources in local development
 date: '2020-03-29'
 spoiler: The one with mocking AWS resources locally
 author: 'Nadun Indunil'